 But manufacturer tent footprints are heavy and expensive.
 What if you could get the same level of protection using an ultralight groundsheet that weighs substantially less or costs less?

-The two most popular ultralight groundsheets are made using plastic Window Wrap (also called Polycryo) and Tyvek.
+The two most popular ultralight groundsheets are made using an industrial plastic called Polycryo (sold by Gossamer Gear) and Tyvek home wrap.

 Window Wrap is the plastic covering that you blow dry over your windows to insulate them in winter.
-A single piece will last one season or longer depending on frequency of use.
-The most popular brands are Duck Brand Window/Door Shrink Film ($4.88) and Frost King Stretch Window Kit ($7.70).
+A single piece will last one season or longer depending on the frequency of use.
+The most popular brands are Duck Brand Window/Door Shrink Film and Frost King Stretch Window Kit.
 Several cottage manufacturers also sell it under the name Polycryo, with a significant markup.
 It’s the same stuff.
 They just get it in big sheets, cut it up, and resell it.

-Tyvek HomeWrap is a building material that used to create a vapor barrier between your house’s interior walls and external siding to prevent drafts from blowing through.
-It’s lightweight, waterproof and puncture resistant, which is why people use it as an ultralight groundsheet.
+Tyvek HomeWrap is a building material that is used to create a vapor barrier between your house’s interior walls and external siding to prevent drafts from blowing through.
+It’s lightweight, waterproof, and puncture-resistant, which is why people use it as an ultralight groundsheet.
 It will also last for multiple seasons because it’s so tough.

 If conditions warrant using a tent footprint, but you want to reduce the expense of buying one, or you want to eliminate extra gear weight in your backpack, consider making an ultralight groundsheet out of window wrap insulation or Tyvek.
 Some of the lightest and least expensive backpacking gear isn’t backpacking gear.